-Adapted from the original series: Kino’s Travels, the animation, quality and eye-candy has been engineered to please.
+Adapted from the original series: Kino’s Travels, the animation, quality and eye candy have been engineered to please.

 From the lush backgrounds, bright scenes, realistic images and tasteful art style.

-If you love anime shows about traveling the world and listening to people’s unique stories, this is all you need.
+If you love anime shows about travelling the world and listening to people’s unique stories, this is all you need.

 No other anime does it like Kino’s Journey.